N.Korea's Kim orders military to 'stabilize' drug supply amid COVID-19 outbreak | Health

 N.Korea's Kim orders military to 'stabilize' drug supply amid COVID-19 outbreak

+Kim ordered that the "powerful forces" of the army's medical corps be deployed to "immediately stabilize the supply of medicines in Pyongyang City."
+KCNA also reported that Kim visited pharmacies located near the Taedong River in Pyongyang to find out about the supply and sales of drugs.

+Kim said pharmacies are not well-equipped to perform their functions smoothly, there are no adequate drug storage areas other than the showcases, and the salespeople were not equipped with proper sanitary clothing.
+North Korea has said that a "large proportion" of the deaths so far have been due to people "careless in taking drugs due to the lack of knowledge and understanding of stealth Omicron variant virus infection disease and its correct treatment method."

-The country reported 392,920 more people with fever symptoms, with eight new deaths, state news agency KCNA said.
+The country reported 392,920 more people with fever symptoms, with eight new deaths, KCNA said.
+It did not report how many of those suspected cases had tested positive for COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)